treycole/reduced-wannier-representation/README.md

 - `pythtb`
 - `wanpy`

-The `wanpy` package adds functionality for computing maximally localized Wannier functions in `pythtb`, but has not yet been included in a release.
+The `wanpy` package adds functionality for computing maximally localized Wannier functions in `pythtb`.
 The version of `wanpy` used for this paper is linked as a submodule in this repository's root directory, or the most recent version can be found on the `wanpy` repository's [main page](https://github.com/treycole/WanPy).

 ## 📚 Citation